 The Open Access Support Fund will pay up to the full cost of the APC plus any applicable VAT on your behalf.
 If your research is RCUK-funded you can also apply for the fund to pay page fees and/or colour plate charges.

 If you want to apply to the fund, you should notify your publisher that you hope to publish open access at the earliest opportunity.
 You can apply to the fund through our online form as soon as your research output has been accepted for publication.
-We will reply with a decision on your application within two working days.
+We aim to reply with a decision on your application within 3 working days, but at busy times this could take longer.
+We will let you know if there’s likely to be a delay in reviewing your application.

 For further advice about applying to the Open Access Support Fund please contact the Library Open Access Team.